RosterElf Logo

 Period-on-period variances

 Comparing payroll totals or individual pay between periods can reveal issues.
-Significant changes without obvious reasons—no roster changes, no pay rate increases, same employees—may indicate errors.
+Significant changes without an obvious reason — no roster changes, no pay rate increases, the same employees — may indicate errors.
 Using integrated payroll systems helps track these variances automatically.

 Common causes of payroll variances